-PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells from its primary facilities in Wood Dale, Illinois, Darien, Wisconsin and Madison Heights, Michigan.
+PSI procures engine components from global suppliers and integrates them into assemblies which it manufactures, tests, and sells in its plants in Wood Dale, Illinois.
 These engine components can be stand-alone items or sub-assembled components of the engine depending on the part.
 Due to the variety of parts purchased from suppliers and the complexity of the manufacturing process for these subcomponents, PSI determined the best approach for surveying the supply base would be to contact every production supplier and ask them about the Conflict Minerals content of the component supplied to PSI.

 To identify recipients of the survey, PSI agreed upon the scope of the survey as is applicable to section 1502 of the Dodd-Frank Wall Street Reform and Consumer Protection Act.
-PSI created the following criteria for issuing its 2016 Conflict Minerals Survey:
+PSI created the following criteria for issuing its 2017 Conflict Minerals Survey:

-Excluded from PSI 2016 Conflict Minerals Survey
+Excluded from PSI 2017 Conflict Minerals Survey

 - PSI Aftermarket Supply base: PSI is reselling every one of these components, and these components do not provide any value add to our end product.
-These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to our end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI.
+These components are not modified by PSI for sale and are therefore not subject to Conflict Minerals reporting. - Packaging Supply base: PSI or Professional Power Products, Inc. ("3PI"), a subsidiary of PSI, packaging is not a value add component and does not provide any value add to our end product. - Indirect Materials (i.e., materials used in maintenance, repair, and operations). - Any large Auto Part Retailer which provided production parts to PSI

-Included in PSI 2016 Conflict Minerals Survey
+Included in PSI 2017 Conflict Minerals Survey

-- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2016 and December 31, 2016. - PSI did not exclude any commodity or subcomponent in its 2016 Conflict Minerals Survey.
+- Except as set forth above, every production supplier that provided one or more production parts to PSI or 3PI between the dates of January 1, 2017 and December 31, 2017. - PSI did not exclude any commodity or subcomponent in its 2017 Conflict Minerals Survey.

-On March 29, 2017, PSI distributed its 2016 Conflict Minerals Survey to the 776 production suppliers for PSI and 3PI that met the criteria identified above.
+On April 02, 2018, PSI distributed its 2017 Conflict Minerals Survey to the 657 production suppliers for PSI and 3PI that met the criteria identified above.